miruna-lupas/funkycitizen24/README.md

 - 👋 Hi, I’m @funkycitizen24
-- 👀 I’m interested in civic engagement, youth work, human rights
+- 👀 I’m interested in civic engagement, travelling
 - 🌱 I’m currently studying Computer Science at UBB
-- 💞️ I’m looking to collaborate on projects and initiatives with civical impact
+- 💞️ I’m looking to collaborate on projects and initiatives with civic impact
 - 📫 How to reach me mirunalupas21@gmail.com / miruna.lupas@stud.ubbcluj.ro

 <!---